Serhou Guirassy: International career

 Guirassy was a youth international for France.
-However, he decided to represent the home country of his parents, the Republic of Guinea, at senior level.
+However, he decided to represent his country of origin, the Republic of Guinea, at senior level.
 He debuted in the Guinea national team in a 0–0 friendly draw against South Africa on 25 March 2022, held in Kortrijk, Belgium.

 In December 2023, he was named in the Guinean squad for the 2023 Africa Cup of Nations in Ivory Coast.

+With six goals, Guirassy was the second top scorer during qualification for the 2025 Africa Cup of Nations, only behind Morocco's Brahim Díaz.
+This was not enough to progress, however, as Guinea missed out on the finals for the first time since 2017.